metropolregion-rhein-neckar/tivigi/README.md

 ## 9.1.
 The `<DataJsonFetch>` component
-`<DataJsonFetch>` is a component that requests a JSON resource from and URL in the background, parses the JSON once it is loaded and puts the result under the specified name into the `local` container.
+`<DataJsonFetch>` is a component that requests a JSON resource from an URL in the background, parses the JSON once it is loaded and puts the result under the specified name into the `local` container.
 Vue.js reactivity "magic" ensures that the other components are automatically informed when the data is available, and update themselves.
 The file behind the URL configured in the `<DataJsonFetch>` component has the same structure as the hard-coded layer definition JSON in example 01, only with the addition of a second layer.

 ## 9.2.
 The second layer, and how it is different from the first
 This second layer is added to the map through another `<DataMapLayer>` which was added to the code.
 It refers to the same layer definitions object as the first one, only the `:layerId` attribute is different.
 This second layer contains the Rhine-Neckar Metropolitan Area districts.